mathib/ld-r/README.md

 7) Navigate in your browser to [localhost:4000](http://localhost:4000) to find the LD-R app running

 ### Closing the app correctly
-8) Close LD-R by pressing CTRL+C in the command line
+Close LD-R by pressing CTRL+C in the command line (both on Mac or Windows).
+Next, you might also want to close the triplestore and Docker Desktop.
-9) Close the triplestore correctly
-10) Close Docker Desktop

-#### Restarting the application later
+### Restarting the application later
-11) Restart the container from step 6 (make sure the same triplestore is running as before)
+Make sure Docker Desktop is running.
+Restart the container from step 6 (make sure the same triplestore is running as before)

 `docker start -i "ld-r-container"`